 Hi, I’m Kristen.
-I’m a health and nutrition counselor helping adults lose body fat and improve metabolic health.
+I’m a health and nutrition counselor helping adults lose body fat and improve metabolic health with straightforward, easy-to-implement changes to eating and movement patterns.
+I work primarily with people in mid-life who have just begun to gain weight or had trouble losing weight for years.
+I also work with clients seeking to prevent or manage insulin resistance or cardiovascular disease.
 I take a direct and practical approach that makes sense for people with busy lives.
-You can see what my clients have to say about it below.
+You can read what my clients have to say about it below and send me a message if you’d like to get in touch!

 • “Kristen was my guide through a year-long journey in creating habits for a healthier lifestyle.
 Her advice, insights, and personalized programs were key to my ability to meet my goals.
 The style and manner she uses is huge in developing a comfortable and yet challenging environment for personal growth.”